jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-7a.md

-+++
+---
+title: "Motives for Establishing Colonies"
+heading: "Chapter 7a"
-title=  "Motives for Establishing Colonies" heading=  "Chapter 7a, Part 1 of Book 4 " description=  "Nobody imagines that the annual gold coinage of more than £800,000 a year for 10 years, was an addition to the money in the kingdom." date=  2020-03-23 image=  "/covers/wn.jpg" linkb=  "/research/smith/wealth-of-nations/book-4/chapter-6b" linkbtext=  "Chapter 6b" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-7b" linkftext=  "Chapter 7b" icon=  "/icons/smith.png"
+description: "Nobody imagines that the annual gold coinage of more than £800,000 a year for 10 years, was an addition to the money in the kingdom"
-+++
+image: /covers/wn.jpg
+weight: 62
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="1" >}} The interest which created the first European settlements in America and the West Indies was not so plain and distinct as the interest which established ancient Greek and Roman colonies.